 Have any of your own tips for backpacking Sri Lanka on a budget?

-If you’ve already visited Sri Lanka and have any more tips, share the love and leave them in the comments.
+These are my pearls of wisdom from travelling and surfing in Sri Lanka for almost three months.
+If you’ve also visited this amazing country and have any more tips for backpacking Sri Lanka on a budget, share the love and leave them in the comments.
 Also, if you found this post helpful or know anyone who will be backpacking Sri Lanka soon, please share it using the social buttons below 🙂

 Happy travels!
 X